ct-clmsn/pyzmq-collectives/README.md

 events (communication means waiting longer for a solution and more opportunities for program failure).

 ## Limitations?
+Future Support/Features?

-Currently all binomial communication is implemented with rank 0 as the root of the binomial tree.
+* Currently all binomial communication is implemented with rank 0 as the root of the binomial tree.
 Future improvements will allow users to pick which rank serves as root.
+* Does not currently provide startup script for local/distributed SPMD program execution (consider mpi-run or mpi-exec)
+* Needs to provide users with utility functions that simplify partitioning data
+* Will provide future functionality that makes SPMD programming more approachable.

 ### License